magic-modules/theme-vars/README.md

 fix link example, replace to: '' with to: '/'

 ##### 0.0.11
-add outlines to h1-h5 examples
+* add outlines to h1-h5 examples
+* add demo section links to example

 ##### 0.0.12 - unreleased
 ...